Diamond South East: Current operations

 Hallmark currently runs buses and coaches from a number of depots in various parts of England.
 These services include shuttle bus services, airline or crew transfers, private hires, tours, and VIP services such as providing coaches for football teams.
 Clients include: Aston Villa, Burton Albion, Ipswich, Nottingham Forest, Walsall and West Bromwich football clubs Worcester Warriors rugby club.

 The chauffeur driven cars division of the business is Flights Corporate Transfers.
 This is usually airport transfer work.

 Former operations

-In 2011 Flights Hallmark became a National Express contractor.
+In 2011, Flights Hallmark became a National Express contractor.
 These services have since ceased.

+The Contract for the 557 Service expired and services moved over to Falcon Buses in August 2023.
+On 30 August 2024 the contracts for 555, 556, 710 and 459 expired, seeing the end of these Services.
+They would be replaced with new Services N555 and A60.
+The 555 would start a new contract under White Bus Services on 31 August 2024.

+N555 runs the same route as the 555, but only running as far as Walton On Thames, and is a nightly service, starting at 9:50pm from Heathrow and 10:15pm from Walton and finishing at 3:30am both ways.